José Alonso (trade unionist): Revolución Libertadora

-Following the 1955 Revolución Libertadora, a military coup which ousted Perón, Alonso was detained, before being unexpectedly released on 25 June 1956.
-Apparently that was an error, and the junta tried to capture him again, but Alonso managed to join Perón in his Venezuelan exile.
+Following the Revolución Libertadora in 1955, a military coup which ousted Perón, Alonso was detained, before being unexpectedly released on 25 June 1956.
+Apparently that was an error, and the junta tried to capture him again, but Alonso managed to join Perón in his exile to Venezuela.
 He then participated to the negotiations between Perón and Rogelio Julio Frigerio, who represented presidential candidate Arturo Frondizi of the UCRI.
 These negotiations resulted in Perón's decisive endorsement of Frondizi in the 1958 presidential elections.

 Alonso returned to Argentina in 1957, and was again detained, for several months, following the strike in the Frigorífico Nacional Lisandro de la Torre.
 He then tried to re-organize his former group of textile workers, as the trade-union had been put under federal receivership by the dictatorship.
 Frondizi would win the February 1958 elections, and would gradually restore the CGT to its former, independent status.

-In March 1960, he was again elected as secretary general, and participated in the CGT de la Resistencia, headed by the steelworker Armando Cabo (the father of Dardo Cabo, who would join the Montoneros).
+In March 1960, he was elected as secretary general of the CGT, and participated in the CGT de la Resistencia, headed by the steelworker Armando Cabo (the father of Dardo Cabo, who would join the Montoneros).
 He authorized his union's adhesion to the 62 Organizaciones, a Peronist trade-union association created following the 1957 CGT Congress.

 General Secretary of the CGT

 Alonso became a member of the "Commission of the 20", a unionist organization which gathered Peronists and independents, and headed the CGT following its legalization by Frondizi's government on February 28, 1961.
 Until 1963, the CGT was not completely institutionally normalized.
 President José María Guido authorized the CGT Normalization Congress in 1963.
 One hundred trade unions participated, and because the 62 Organizations supported José Alonso as candidate for Secretary General of the CGT, he was thus elected on February 1, 1963.

-Alonso supported at first political reforms issued by Arturo Illia's new president (1963-1966), such as the cancelling of oil contracts subscribed by Frondizi.
+Alonso initially supported the political reforms issued under President Arturo Illia(1963-1966), such as the cancelling of oil contracts subscribed by Frondizi.
 But on December 4, 1963, he presented a 15 points petition list, which requested increased wages, rupture with the International Monetary Fund (IMF), active participation of workers' in the state firms and the elimination of unemployment.

-A few days later, he started his speech in La Boca by declaring: "Viva 1964 because it is the year in which Perón will return to the country."
+A few days later, he started his speech in La Boca by declaring: "Long live 1964, because it is the year in which Perón will return to the country."
 He then headed the CGT's struggle against Illia's policies (Plan de Acción), between March 1964 and July 1965.
-On 21 May 1964, around 80 factories of the Greater Buenos Aires were occupied, and 6 other strikes were organized under the CGT's leadership, followed by 3,900,000 workers and 11,000 working sites.
+On 21 May 1964, around 80 factories of Greater Buenos Aires were occupied, and 6 other strikes were organized under the CGT's leadership, followed by 3,900,000 workers and 11,000 working sites.

-The plan, initially supported by independents among the CGT, then lead to the resignation of the graphist and vice-secretary general of the CGT, Héctor Riego Ribas, who opposed himself to the mobilization in favor of Perón's return.
+The plan, initially supported by independents among the CGT, then led to the resignation of the graphist and vice-secretary general of the CGT, Héctor Riego Ribas, who opposed himself to the mobilization in favor of Perón's return.